How to Use a Hot Tub

 A new hot tub offers several ways to improve the quality of your life, bringing a bit of luxury and an inviting escape to your own backyard.
 You’ll love the improvements in your health and wellness, social and romantic relationships, and the relaxation that your spa provides.

-Soaking in warm water, especially the day after a hard workout, is shown to reduce muscle soreness and speed up your recovery.
-The hydrotherapy features of your spa, like specifically targeted JetPaks, can give you the appropriate massage to loosen stiff muscles and reduce long term swelling.
+Soaking in warm water, especially after a hard workout, is shown to reduce muscle soreness and speed up your recovery.
+The therapy features of your spa, like specifically targeted jets, can give you the appropriate massage to loosen stiff muscles and reduce long term swelling.
 Bullfrog Spas even features 17 interchangeable JetPak massages so you can choose the jets that target your specific aches and pains.

 These exercises are a great way to increase your flexibility and range of motion, all while enjoying the relaxation of the warm water.
 If you suffer from arthritis, muscle and joint pain, back pain, or just general aches and pains, these exercises can support your treatment goals while providing all-natural pain relief.